Juicing Oranges and Lemons – To peel or not to peel?

 Step 1.
 Wash Outside – Because you’re keeping the skin on you definitely need to wash the outside of your oranges.
 This is where any of the chemicals that got sprayed while they were growing would be so it’s good to wash it thoroughly to get rid of these.
 Or consider getting organic oranges if you can afford it.

 Step 3.
 Feed through juicer – Next you’re going to juice them!
 Whether you’ve got a masticating juicer or a centrifugal juicer you’ll still feed your oranges into the juicer pushing through with a tamper if needs be.
-Don’t put too much in at once, just nice gradual feeding so it doesn’t get jammed.
+Don’t put too much in at once, just nice gradual feeding of smaller pieces so it doesn’t get jammed.

 Step 4.
 Drink and Enjoy – Now for the best part!
 You get to drink your OJ!
 Alternatively, you can store it in the fridge for 24 hours if you used a centrifugal juicer or 72 hours if you used a masticating juicer.
 So long as you have proper bottles to store in of course.